xpack/web-jekyll/pages/vscode/quick-start.md

 ## Create a Hello World C++ project

-Projects can be created from scratch, but, to simplify things, the process can be automated by using a project template, and this VS Code extension already includes a command to create a project from a template:
+Projects can be created from scratch, but, to simplify things, the process can be automated by using a project template, and the xPack extension already includes a command to create a project from a template.
+To run it:

 - open the **Command Palette** (in the **View** menu, or with the platform specific keyboard shortcut, Ctrl+Shift+P, or Cmd+Shift+P on macOS)